pattern-lab/patternlab-node/README.md

 **NOTE:** You may run into issues installing gulp-sass if you don't have the latest Visual Studio on Windows.
 See [here](https://github.com/sass/node-sass/issues/469) for more information and [this query](https://github.com/sass/node-sass/issues?utf8=%E2%9C%93&q=is%3Aissue+install) for a slew of installation problems related to gulp-sass.

 ##### Nav Bar Controls
-If you don't have a need for some of the nav-bar tools in the patternlab frontend, you can turn them off in `config.json`.
+If you don't have a need for some of the nav-bar tools in the Pattern Lab frontend, you can turn them off in `config.json`.

 The current selection is as follows.
-It reflects support versus patternlab-php.

 ```
 "ishControlsVisible": {